comp110-lytle/comp110/site/exercises/one-shot-battleship.md

 ## Part 1.
 Print a Grid -- XX Points

-In battleship, you normally have a grid instead of just one row of ocean.
+In battleship, you normally have a grid instead of just one row of ocean as seen in EX01.
 Using the concept of `while` loops, you'll be able to print out a grid of the size of your choice!

 First, you'll need to establish a few variables: an `int` for the size of your grid, `int` for secret row, `int` for secret column, `i` as a counter, and `bool` for whether the user has made a correct guess (initialize that to `False`).

+You will also prompt for user input, asking for a row and column guess as below.
+EDITING HERE

-For debugging purposes, hard code your secret row and secret column to 3 and 2 respectively.
+For the purposes of the autograder, hard code your secret row and secret column to 3 and 2 respectively.

 Since loops are new to your repertoire, in this exercise we will give you a general strategy for accomplishing this task.
 Your job will be to translate this plan in English into working Python code.

-1. First, establish a variable to keep track how many times you've gone through the loop to print a row.
+1. First, establish a variable to keep track how many times you've iterated through the loop to print a row.
 2. _While_ the counter variable is less than the size of the grid you specified, do as follows:
     1. Test to see if the user guess for row is equal to the counter + 1 -- This is because :
         1. If so, create a another counter variable to count how many times you've printed a row.